 Why a challenge?

 In America it seems everyone likes a challenge.
 I can understand it, we all like doing something with someone.
-You can compare notes, be encouraged, etc. The 52 week money challenge is a challenge, many people have given up in the middle because they got out of the habit, but those that stuck it out had $1,378 in their jars/banks at the end of the year.
+You can compare notes, be encouraged, etc. The 52 week money challenge is simply that, it’s a challenge, many people have given up in the middle because they got out of the habit, but those that stuck it out had $1,378 in their jars/banks at the end of the year.
 If you don’t normally save money you can see how this would be big.
 Either it would definitely pay for Christmas and then some or it could help towards a summer vacation, plane trip for a relative, clothes shopping for the school year, paying off some bills, etc. Dave Ramsey states that by paying off smaller bills first you will continue with the momentum of getting out of debt so why not try saving money to pay off some bills.
 Right?
 Each week the idea is to put that much money in, so if you are in week 1 you drop in a dollar , week 23 means you are dropping in 23 dollars and so forth.
 Me?
 I’m going to start it backwards because like many I have a hard time saving after Halloween because there are so many holidays there.
 But I’m not entirely doing it backwards I’m doing one week will be 52 and the following will be 1.
 Why?
 We get paid every other week so I might not have that huge amount of cash the second week.
 Like most we live paycheck-to paycheck so this would be best for me.
 I read where one lady refused to spend any $5 bills and saved up over $1000 in 6 months that way.
 Another person is going to do it by days instead of by only once a week.
 By this I mean on January 29th they’ll be adding $29 in their jar, by Feb 18, they’ll add an additional $18, etc. This would be great for those that can truly do it.
 Can you picture having an extra $6000 by the end of the year?
 Heck, an extra $500 by the end of January would be nice.